 Quink Fair! is a celebration which invites change by exploring the participants’ desires and obstacles.
 Through a colorful and chaotic mix of exhibits, theme camps, music, guides, workshops, dance, and your own curiosity, we will seek experience and insights as a catalyst for personal growth and cultural change.

 While music is included, it is not a music festival.
+While art is exhibited and made here, it is not an art festival.
 Also, there is no use of money inside, nothing is for sale but bring things to give away.
 Participants are not audience but play part in making the event more amazing.

 Temple of Oracles: This is a large dome equipped with various different cards, runes, and other divination tools and readers of these devices to help you understand them.
 The intention of this space is to foster self-exploration, and create a quiet space for reflection where anyone can consult the oracle, formulate a question and get external mirrors that help clarify feelings, thoughts, fears, resistances, hopes, dreams, intentions and future plans.

 The Temple of Oracles has been imported from the Twin Oaks New Years party.